Raymo et al. v. FCA US LLC and Cummins Inc.

 • The Defendants are Cummins and FCA US.
 The Settlement would resolve all claims against both Defendants.

 • In a class action, one or more individuals or entities, called “class representatives,” sue on behalf of others who have similar claims.
 The class representatives in this case are Jeremy Raymo, Forrest Poulson, Gary Gaster, Brendon Goldstein, Manuel Pena, John Reyes, Dennis Kogler, Jeremy Batey, Clarence “Todd” Johnson, Stephen Zimmerer, Justin Sylva, Ian Hacker, Jason Gindele, James Blount, Luke Wyatt, Chris Wendel, Darin Ginther, and Matt Baffunno (collectively referred to herein as “Plaintiffs”).
 The Plaintiffs and the individuals or entities with similar claims are individually “class members,” together forming a class.
-One court resolves the issues for all class members, except for those who exclude themselves from the class.
+One court resolves the issues for all class members, except for those who excluded themselves from the class.

 • Defendants have denied all liability and wrongdoing in this case and has asserted various defenses to the Plaintiffs’ claims.
 The Court did not decide in favor of the Plaintiffs or Defendants.
 Instead, both sides agreed to the Settlement.
 That way, they avoid the cost and risk of a trial, and the Class Members affected can get compensation.